JorgeLucasPinheiro/JorgeLucasPinheiro/README.md

-- 👋 Hi, I’m @JorgeLucasPinheiro
+- Hi, I’m @JorgeLucasPinheiro
-- 👀 I’m interested in ...
+- I’m interested in Programing Linguage
-- 🌱 I’m currently learning ...
+- I’m currently learning Dev Mobile e Fullstack
-- 💞️ I’m looking to collaborate on ...
+- I’m looking to collaborate on
-- 📫 How to reach me ...
+- How to reach me email adress betanh53@gmail.com

 <!---
 JorgeLucasPinheiro/JorgeLucasPinheiro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.